Skip to main content

 Do not lay your firefly within the wings of someone else (or as hostage of your own fear/trauma/patterns).
 Always build your home within (and around) a grounded and healing self.

-Children don't get traumatized because they been hurt.
+Children do not get traumatized because they been hurt.
 They get traumatized when left alone with the hurt.

-There is so much I've learned from you, so much that has helped me grow and prevail.
+There is so much I have learned from you, so much that has helped me grow and prevail.
 But there are some patterns that can and shall not stay the same.
 I will make sure to make a change.
 Our past hurt should not leave other wounded this way.

 You stand by each-others side.
-In alot of ways I admire the love between you two.
+In of ways I admire the love between you two.

 But later I've learned that grounded relationships hold each-other accountable for the hurtful things they do